davidtchiu/davidtchiu.github.io/teaching/cs161.thu/lab2.circle/index.md

 Doing these will not fetch you any more extra credit, but you will obtain enlightenment (no guarantees).

-- Take a the code for the `changeColor()` method, and read the block comment above it to get a gist of the valid colors.
+- Take a look at code for the `changeColor()` method, and read the block comment above it to get a gist of the valid colors.
 What happens if you try to change the color of a shape to a color not listed?
 What if you capitalized some letters?
 What do you think is going on?

 - Write a new constructor for `Circle` that lets the user decide where circle objects are placed initially.